sebsto/amplify-android-getting-started/03_initialize_amplify.md

 ## What you Will Learn

 - Initialize a new Amplify project
-- Add Amplify Libraries in your project
+- Add Amplify Libraries to your project
 - Initialize Amplify libraries at runtime

 ## Key Concepts